Ferry to Goto Islands with Kids: A Family Guide to the Crossing from Nagasaki (2026)

 a large sign in an airport with a lot of writing on it (Photo by Suzi Kim on Unsplash)

-Kagoshima Airport (KOJ) is the gateway to southern Kyushu — Sakurajima volcano, Ibusuki sand baths, Yakushima ferry, and the Kirishima onsen region.
-With kids, it’s one of Japan’s more family-friendly mid-size airports: a free foot bath in the terminal, big nursing rooms, and a limousine bus that connects directly to Kagoshima city in 40 minutes. … Read more
+Kagoshima Airport (KOJ) is the gateway to southern Kyushu — Sakurajima volcano, Ibusuki sand baths, the Yakushima ferry, and the Kirishima onsen region.
+With kids, it’s one of Japan’s more family-friendly mid-size airports.
+You’ll find a free indoor foot bath inside the terminal, two large nursing rooms, and a limousine bus that runs straight to … Read more